keesbriggs/course-grades/README.md

 Go to `https://localhost:3000`

 The database is seeding this application to use my gmail account as well as yours (if you are reading this, you know who you are) as Teacher accounts, which are users of a specific type.
-Logging in with my email or yours will give you and 'admin' account which will grant you access to edit/destroy powers not available to Students.
+Logging in with my email or yours will give you an 'admin' account which will grant you access to edit/destroy powers not available to Students.
+As requested, there is no password associated, and anyone can create an account based on an email address.

 ##### Objects:

-There are User objects (which can have a user_type of 'Teacher' or 'Student'), Course Objects (which have a name and a score), Enrollment objects (a relationship between a Student and a Course).
+There are User objects (which can have a user_type of 'Teacher' or 'Student'), Course Objects (which have a name and a Teacher associated), Enrollment objects (a relationship between a Student and a Course, which is where Scores between 0 and 100 are stored).

 ##### Abilities: